IoTReady/iotready.github.io/blog/esp32-aws-iot-shadow-with-spiffs.md

 - AWS IoT Core is one of the biggest services to occupy the IoT service markets, and rightfully so.
 - It lets you connect IoT devices to the AWS cloud without the need to provision or manage servers.
 - It can support very large numbers of devices and messages, hence is very scalable.
 - The billing methods are very attactive.
-You only pay exactly for what and how much you use.
+You only pay for exactly which and how much of AWS resources you use.
 - AWS IoT Core makes it easy to use other AWS services with least effort.
 - AWS IoT Core provides authentication when devices connect to AWS IoT Core, so data is only transferred after proven identity.

 However, it might still take users quite some reading, researching and head-scratching the first few times at least before they start to get a hang of the environment and technology.
-So, in this way, it could use more simplicity.
+It definitely could use more simplicity.

 AWS IoT Core also has robust security features as I mentioned above.
-However, this causes the user to go through quite some repetitive steps in order to get their devices to start sharing data with AWS IoT Core.
+However, setting these up causes the user to go through quite a few repeated steps in order to get their devices to start sharing data with AWS IoT Core.

 Here are the steps needed to prepare a device to connect to AWS IoT Core:
 1. Create a unique 'thing' on the AWS IoT server